Ntshangase/Amazon/BuildDiary.md

 Installed heroIcons.
 -I'm back coding again, been fixing errors for hours and i got to work, I had installed heroicons/v2 instead of version1 and my sudo is not working but it is installed and the password is alright, shout out to chatGPT for the major assist, chatGPT is in my software engineering this is the real deal.
 -installed react-reactive-carosel used for making moving banner, easy to use (https://www.npmjs.com/package/react-responsive-carousel?activeTab=readme)
+- Had to use --legacy-peer-deps, which in my current understanding helps decapritated/old/incompatable(at first sight) dependancies.